-Flycheck implicitly defines a variable to set the path of a syntax checker tool for each defined syntax checker and provides the interactive command flycheck-set-checker-executable to change the executable used in a buffer.
+Flycheck defines a variable to set the path of a syntax checker tool for each defined syntax checker and provides the interactive command flycheck-set-checker-executable to change the executable used in a buffer.
+The process used to locate checker configuration files can also be customized using flycheck-locate-config-file-functions, allowing you to store your personal checker configuration files in your .emacs.d folder.